Book Review: The Road She Left Behind

 Three women.
 Two families torn apart by secrets.

-Crushed by guilt over the car accident that killed her father and sister, and torn apart by her mother’s resentment, Darcy Goodridge fled her family estate eight years ago and hasn’t looked back.
+Crushed by guilt over the car accident that killed her father and sister, and torn apart by her mother’s resentment, Darcy Goodridge hasn’t been home in eight years.
 Now an unexpected phone call threatens to upend what little serenity she’s found.

 Her nephew, Emerson, who was just a baby when his mother died, has gone missing.
 Darcy must return home and face her past in order to save him.